keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/Microbit/Microbit.md

 ![img](img/k144.png)

 #### 6. Test Result 1
 The game begins when the code is uploaded to the main board.
 The bullets fall off and we need to control the role G by Button A and B to shun them.
-If the role fail to avert the attacks, game is over.
+If the role fails to avert the attacks, game is over.

-upload the code to the development board

 #### 7. Game 2
 Dodge bullets!
 Earn points!